 Before you can flip a house, you have to learn how to flip a house.
 Television shows may be entertaining, but they are not super educational.
 I suggest reading blogs, reading books, and watching videos on how it is all done.
 You have to learn about the business before you jump in with both feet.
 Watching television does not count as learning.

-I have a YouTube channel with 45,000 subscribers that gives tons of advice and shows what every house looks like before and after the remodel.
+I have a YouTube channel with more than 50,000 subscribers that gives tons of advice and shows what every house looks like before and after the remodel.
 You can see one of the videos below: